ch77ancreant/LMS-RLS-DNN/README.md

 2. RLS filter
 3. DNN

-For detail of these methods, please refer to the slides.
+For the detail of these methods, please refer to the slides.

 In the jupyter notebook, we will get three prediction errors.
 They were obtained from